 Pipi

-Pipi was the name of a computer system that was created to host information about ecological restoration in New Zealand.
-The name Pipi came from the name of a small shellfish (marine mollusc) found in NZ that is very tasty.
+Pipi was the name of a computer system initially created to host information about ecological restoration in New Zealand.
+The name Pipi came from a small, tasty shellfish (marine mollusc) found in NZ.

 I founded NZERN (New Zealand Ecological Restoration Network) and was its National President.
 Its members were the community groups, farmers and families with a restoration project.
 It was a way of learning from each other.
 About 1,000 projects were recorded, with an estimated 3,000 existing.